-- Should guns be allowed on campuses?
+Should guns be allowed on campuses?

 Research shows that guns on campuses only pose a greater danger of violence and do very little to stop shooting rampages.
 Do you think guns should be allowed on college campuses or not?

-- Should public breastfeeding be allowed?
+Should breastfeeding in public be allowed?

-- Should the travel ban on Muslim-majority countries be implemented?
+Should the travel ban on Muslim-majority countries be implemented?

-- Should recycling be required by law?
+Should recycling be required by law?

 Recycling helps preserve the environment, but not everyone practices it.
 Some think that by making it a legal requirement, more people will begin to practice recycling.
 What’s your position on this?

-- Should workplaces have a more relaxed dress code?
+Should workplaces have a more relaxed dress code?

 Some employers feel that relaxed dress codes negatively impact productivity and should not be allowed in the workplace.
 Others think that it improves creativity and productivity in the workplace.

 These are just a few tips to help you in persuasive essay writing.
-You can write persuasive essays on a variety of subject including health, food, technology, history, law, religion and governance.
+You can write persuasive essays on various subjects, including health, food, technology, history, law, religion, and governance.
 Just follow the guidelines stated above, and you’ll be well on your way to writing a good persuasive essay.
 Alternatively, you can buy an essay paper from us and use it to further your research.